codablemural/cs53-student-portfolio-template/lab-00-environment-check/README.md

 # Lab 0: Environment and Portfolio Setup

-## Environments Verified

-- Codio Linux terminal
-- Windows virtual machine
-- GitHub repository
+This lab establishes the computing environments and tools used throughout the CS 53 course sequence.

 ## Linux Check

-Describe how you verified access to the Linux environment.
+- Linux environment: Not yet verified
+- File created: `linux-check.txt`

 ## Windows Check

-Describe how you verified access to the Windows virtual machine.
+- Windows environment: Not yet verified
+- File created: `windows-check.txt`

+## GitHub Check

+- GitHub account: Not yet verified
+- Portfolio repository: Not yet verified
+- Codio connection: Not yet verified

 ## What I Learned

-Briefly describe what you learned about the different computing environments used in this lab.
+Briefly describe one thing you learned while setting up your computing environments, GitHub account, or course portfolio.